tc39/proposal-pattern-matching/TO_INFINITY_AND_BEYOND.md

 There are some choices that can be made for supporting the OR and AND compound matchers.
 This spec currently uses Option A, which is to use `||` and `&&` for those operations.
-Note that any operators that have correspondence to existing semantics will necessarily have overloaded meaning in match expressions, because compound matchers always work based on match success, not actual value (so `null OR 0 OR false` succeeds if the value is either of those two values, regardless of their falsiness as values).
+Note that any operators that have correspondence to existing semantics will necessarily have overloaded meaning in case expressions, because compound matchers always work based on match success, not actual value (so `null OR 0 OR false` succeeds if the value is either of those two values, regardless of their falsiness as values).